You need to understand VA costs. This is key to scaling well while staying profitable.

 Your Next Steps:

-- Calculate your opportunity value using the formulas in this guide
+- Calculate your chance value using the formulas in this guide

 - Conduct a time audit to identify delegatable tasks

-- Set your budget at 25-45% of monthly opportunity value
+- Set your budget at 25-45% of monthly chance value

 - Explore service options comparing different providers